dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 ##### [Controllers](#tab/controllers)

-In controller-based apps, the <xref:Microsoft.AspNetCore.Mvc.ApiExplorerSettingsAttribute> attribute can be used to exclude an endpoint or all endpoints in a controller class from the OpenAPI document.
+In controller-based apps, the [`[ApiExplorerSettings]` attribute](xref:Microsoft.AspNetCore.Mvc.ApiExplorerSettingsAttribute) can be used to exclude an endpoint or all endpoints in a controller class from the OpenAPI document.

 The following example demonstrates how to exclude an endpoint from the generated OpenAPI document: